ECN Brokers and News Trading

 Article Summary And Broker Table

-While low spreads may seem a plus for news traders, spreads can widen in volatile market conditions such as news events and typically an additional commission charge added.
+While low spreads may seem a plus for news traders, spreads can widen in volatile market conditions such as news events, and typically an additional commission charge is added.

-This page offers a list of brokers which offer ECN type trading conditions, along with the minimum deposit for this type of account, minimum spreads and commission charges as well as trading platforms offered.
+This page offers a list of brokers that offer ECN-type trading conditions, along with the minimum deposit for this type of account, minimum spreads, and commission charges, as well as trading platforms offered.

-Online BrokerMinimum FX SpreadFX CommissionECN Account Minimum DepositMT4MT5cTraderJForex
+Online BrokerMinimum FX SpreadFX CommissionECN Account Minimum DepositMT4MT5cTraderTradingView

 0.0